media-kit/media-kit/README.md

   - ~~Web~~ WIP
 - **Flexible Architecture:**
   - Major part of implementation (80%+) is in 100% Dart ([FFI](https://dart.dev/guides/libraries/c-interop)) & shared across platforms.
-    - Makes behavior of library same & more predictable across platforms.
+    - Makes the behavior of library same & more predictable across platforms.
     - Makes development & implementation of new features easier & faster.
     - Avoids separate maintenance of native implementation for each platform.
-  - Only video embedding code is platform specific & part of separate package.
+  - Only video embedding code is platform-specific & part of separate package.

 You may see project's [architecture](https://github.com/alexmercerind/media_kit#architecture) & [implementation](https://github.com/alexmercerind/media_kit#implementation) details for further information.